-The Verge is covering the Ara project from the offices of Google In California
+The Verge covers the Ara project from the offices of Google In California

-the month Google The second prototype of the project, called "Spiral 2", is expected to be unveiled at the upcoming CES exhibition, which will take place from Friday to the ninth of the month (from Tuesday to Friday).
-More is expected in January Toshiba To showcase the next generation of UniPro technology, the same technology that enables project devices to communicate with chips without direct contact.
+the month Google The second prototype of the project, called "Spiral 2", is expected to be unveiled at the next and upcoming CES show, which will take place from Friday to the ninth of this month (from Tuesday to next Friday).
+More in January is expected Toshiba To showcase the next generation of UniPro technology, the same technology that enables project devices to communicate with chips without direct contact.

-The new generation of this technology is in the third prototype of the project, the "Spiral 3", which Google says will be ready for launch later this year.
-But despite its progress, recent statements by Google On the production of project equipment leaves doubt about the ability to do so in three-dimensional printing.
-According to Google, 3D Systems, the company that was supposed to manufacture the external structure of the modular devices will not be able to do this massively with the technology in its current stages, which causes Google to find another solution for the near future.
+The new generation of this technology is in the third prototype of the project, the "Spiral 3", which according to Google will be ready for presentation later this year.
+But despite its progress, recent statements of Google On the production of project equipment leaves doubt about the ability to do so in three-dimensional printing.
+According to Google, 3D Systems, the company that was supposed to produce the external structure of the modular devices will not be able to do so in a mass way with the technology in its current stages, causing Google to find another solution in the near future.

 For more information on Project Ara we will have to wait for the official developer conference of the project, which will take place on the 14th of the month in California and on the 21st of the month in Singapore, a date that conflicts with Microsoft's special event About Windows 10.